ConvertKit Review: My Personal Experience With Pros, Cons, Features, Pricing & More

 - Unlimited offers for one campaign.
 You can offer as many different downloads or freebie offers as you want and have them all funnel into one campaign.
 And it's easy to make this happen.

 - Free migration.
 If you have over 5,000 subscribers that you are bringing from a previous email provider, then their migrations team will do it for free.
-This includes swapping out all your opt in forms on your website, moving drip email series, and anything else that needs to be moved from your previous software tool.
+This includes swapping out all your opt in forms on your website, moving drip email series, and anything else that needs to be moved from your previous email marketing software tool.

 - A/B testing of email broadcast headlines.
 This was another big reason for me to move.
 You couldn't do any headline testing in Infusionsoft (not sure if that's changed now).
 Being able to test what headlines work can dramatically improve your open rates, which can directly translate to your bottom line.

-- Auto-insert first name with fallback of no name (if they never filled out their first name).
+- Auto-insert first name with a fallback of no name (if they never filled out their first name).
 Again, it's the little details like this that I like.

 No tool in the world in perfect, and neither is ConvertKit.
 I see a few areas of improvement that could be made.
 Overall, I don't think these are deal killers, but for others they might be a bigger deal, so I want to lay them out on the table.

 - Sequence Layout.
 I wish the list of sequences were in a grid format, not a huge box format.
 If laid out properly, I could easily find which sequence I want to edit without having to scroll a ton, but the way that it's laid out right now (and because I have several dozen sequences), I spend time hunting things down.
 See screenshot:

 - No A/B testing for headlines in automated series.
 I CAN A/B test headlines for broadcast emails; however, the same ability does not exist for my drip email marketing campaigns.
 Why not?
 I really wish I had a way to A/B headlines for the sequences, but many other email providers don't offer this either…